 For employers who are looking to find out more about what is involved with supporting retained firefighters in the work place and what benefit there is for their business, they can download our employers guide here.

 Retained firefighters receive a salary for the hours of cover they provide.
-The salaries range from £2657 to £8966 depending on the fire station.
+The salaries differ depending on the fire station.
 Each fire station is banded based upon levels of activity undertaken by that station, for example, firefighters who work at a fire station where incidents numbers are high will be paid more than a firefighter at a fire station where incident numbers are low.

 Retained firefighters can join the New Firefighters' Pension Scheme and are eligible for annual leave.
 An annual leave allowance would be based on the days of cover provided, for example five days cover would equal 20 days annual leave per annum.
 Other employee benefits, such as the career break scheme, cycle scheme and childcare vouchers are also open to RDS employees